Back to Home

 Under the button Land Evaluation you'll find a general land evaluation tool (LET) for eastern West Africa that was developed strictly based on the FAO framework for land evaluation.
 A similar tool was developed for Tanzania in Eastern Africa that you can find here.

 A specific application of the LET is the micro dosing.
 Micro dosing is an agricultural technology that uses hill-placed fertilizer application in order to reduce application rates but sustainably increase crop yields.
+Because the suitability rating for micro-dosing partly reverses the evaluation logic used for crop suitability – for example, soils with lower organic carbon or higher clay content that are less suitable for crops may actually benefit more from micro-dosing – this application has its own dedicated tool with adapted parameterizations.
 A link to a publication you'll find here (micro dosing publication).

 Since the micro dosing technology reduces costs for fertilizer and has a reduced risk for return on investment, it is interesting to identify suitable intervention regions.
 This is possible via this tool.

-The Spatial Data button leads to regionalized data that have been collected during the DecLaRe project.
+The Results and Data button leads to regionalized data, maps and results that have been collected during the DecLaRe project.
 These concern, for example, drone images or soil maps at village scale in the intervention zones.

 Other Tools